Patribird/Granim.JS-Project/README.md

 The purpose of this assignment was to allow us to read documentation and explore how one would implement something on their own.
 Then comes the troubleshooting aspect of using a library for a different purpose than what the author originally intended.
 It's truly a unique and enjoyable experience.
 This project was the first step in showing me that this is something I'd like to do for a living.

 Thanks for checking it out!

+UPDATE 12/1/2022 @2:20:
+-Decided to allow the user to submit the form on enter key press, for convenience.